xopxee/Chess-Game/README.md

 we had learned with the discipline.
 As you can see we used a lot of OOP specific concepts to build this and hope you can try and have fun with it.

-Bruno Costa Lucena de Araújo
+Bruno Costa Lucena de Araújo/
-Jorge Alberto Valle Evangelista Filho
+Jorge Alberto Valle Evangelista Filho/
 Maria Eduarda Silva Tavares

 CURRENT STATUS : (UNDER CONSTRUCTION)